 The Enterprise Investment Scheme is another similar tax advantage that encourages potential investors to fund the growth of your SME (EIS).
 This scheme benefits all small and medium-sized businesses, not only start-ups.
 Simply because of the income and capital gains tax benefits, this is an attractive proposition for potential investors.
 Caution should be exercised to ensure that investors receive tax relief by adhering to a strict application process and obtaining proper permission from HMRC for any schemes.

 Employment allowance- Employment Allowance reduces annual National Insurance liability for eligible employers by up to £4,000.
 You'll pay less employers Class 1 National Insurance on each payroll run until the £4,000 is exhausted or the tax year ends (whichever is sooner).
 Each tax year, you could claim up to £4,000 against your employers Class 1 National Insurance liability.
 If your liability was less than £4,000 per year, you could still claim the allowance.
-Note that you cannot claim the allowance if your business has only one employee/director.
+Note that you cannot claim the allowance if your business has only one employee/director and Contractors and freelancers who are self-employed and pay Class 2 and Class 4 National Insurance, but not Class 1.

-If you are having any queries or want specialist advice on tax deductions, tax credits or tax exemptions you can avail to reduce your tax liability, kindly call DNS Accountants on 03330886686, or you can also e-mail us at email@example.com
+If you have any queries or want specialist advice on tax deductions, tax credits or tax exemptions you can avail to reduce your tax liability, kindly call DNS Accountants on 03330886686, or you can also e-mail us at email@example.com

 Disclaimer : - "This article was correct at the date of publication.
 It is intended for general purposes only and does not constitute legal or professional advice.
 Independent professional advice should be sought before proceeding with any transaction".